 Jack Coyle, Senior Vice Commander: July 1, 2018 - Present

 I graduated from high school in June of 1970, received my induction notice in January 1971.
 Reported for physical in February and went for basic training in May to Ft.
 Lewis Washington and Ft Gordon for AIT telephone and switchboard maintenance.
-Then a thirty day leave to get ready to go to Viet Nam, instead our whole group was sent to Korea to begin our thirteen month tour.
-After sitting in Kimpo Air Base for three days waiting for assignment, a Sargent walked in and said he was looking for a volunteer with a signal mos.
-Not thinking anything of it, and what everyone had told me “Never volunteer for anything in the Army” I raised my hand and said “here Sargent”.
-As we were walking to the processing room the Sargent said “I have good news and bad news, the bad news is you just volunteered to go up on the DMZ, the good news is you will get and extra sixty-five dollars a month for hazardous duty pay”.
+Then a thirty-day leave to get ready to go to Viet Nam, instead, our whole group was sent to Korea to begin our thirteen-month tour.
+After sitting in Kimpo Air Base for three days waiting for an assignment, a Sargent walked in and said he was looking for a volunteer with a signal mos.
+Not thinking anything of it, and what everyone had told me “Never volunteer for anything in the Army” I raised my hand and said, “here Sargent”.
+As we were walking to the processing room the Sargent said: “I have good news and bad news, the bad news is you just volunteered to go up on the DMZ, the good news is you will get and extra sixty-five dollars a month for hazardous duty pay”.

 I had just volunteered to be part of the JSASG-UNC (Joint Security Area Support Group-United Nations Command) in Pan Mun Jom on the 38th parallel, this was an all-volunteer unit.
-On days of MAC meetings you would come face to face with the North Korean soldiers and they would never give you a smile.
-One of duties there besides maintaining the telephone lines between guard posts was recording the meetings between the North and the South on reel-to-reel tape decks.
-I also entered into North Korea twice during my time there to do routine maintenance on the TA-312 filed phone that was kept in the North Korean building known as Panmon Hall.
+On days of MAC meetings, you would come face to face with the North Korean soldiers and they would never smile at you.
+One of the duties there besides maintaining the telephone lines between guard posts was recording the meetings between the North and the South on reel-to-reel tape decks.
+I also entered into North Korea twice during my time there to do routine maintenance on the TA-312 field phone that was kept in the North Korean building known as Panmon Hall.
 This field phone was used for the UNC to contact the North to set you meetings between both sides.
 I would go into this building escorted by two North Korean soldiers to clean the contacts and change out the batteries.
-After my thirteen months were up they were offering us to extend there to get a 5 month drop.
-I extended another two months to get my five month early out and arrived home before Christmas, December 16, 1972.
+After my thirteen months were up they were offering us to extend there to get a 5-month drop.
+I extended another two months to get my five-month early out and arrived home before Christmas, December 16, 1972.
 I then served two years active duty in the reserves and two years in-active in the reserves